 For years, retirees have dreamed about the day they would finally retire.
-Whether it’s traveling the world or simply having the time to enjoy the things you love, there are countless ways to spend retirement.
+Whether it’s traveling the world or simply having the time to enjoy the things you love, there are countless ways to spend retirement with active senior living.

 With life expectancies growing longer, it is especially important to live within your means and spread your savings throughout retirement.
 For many, long term care and retirement communities will need to be included in the plans.
 The cost of these retirement communities can be covered through a variety of ways including: personal savings, veteran’s benefits, home equity, Medicaid, long term care insurance or a reverse mortgage.
 The retirement readiness calculator from US News can help you calculate how long your income and retirement savings will last. (http://money.usnews.com/money/personal-finance/features/calculator)

 Though retirement can be exciting, it can leave many wondering what to do with their idle hands.
 Here are a few ideas to help you have fun and add purpose to your retirement: